• Skip to primary navigation

 • Serve immediately.
 Adjust seasoning to taste.
 Garnish with sour cream, salsa, and cilantro.

-• VARIATIONS/SUBSTITUTIONS: Use ground turkey or chicken in place of beef; Halved cherry tomatoes instead of chopped tomatoes; French or catalina dressing in place of thousand island; Black beans instead of kidney beans.
+VARIATIONS/SUBSTITUTIONS: Use ground turkey or chicken in place of beef; Halve cherry tomatoes instead of chopped tomatoes; Use light French or Catalina dressing in place of Thousand Island; Black beans instead of kidney beans.
+Reduce fat by using less cheese and light or fat free dressing.

 Nutrition